verylemons/cse15l-lab-reports/Lab_Report_1.md

 ![Image](3.png)

 Using "cat" without an argument makes it wait for an input.
 Once you type and input something, it will print out what you just put on the terminal.
+This is not an error because since there's no argument/file to read from, "cat" will read from the standard input instead which is what you type in the terminal.

 **Share an example of using the command with a path to a directory as an argument.**
 *With a path to a directory means that after typing "cd", "ls", and "cat", you also type in a directory name.*